Archaegeo/Starbase/ISAN-Waypoint System/README.md

 # Version 5.0 - ISAN 2.5.3 + up to 30 Waypoint System + Ship and Waypoint Heading
 (Thanks to Storm_UK for the 30 waypoint refactor.)
 ### Changes 9/8/21 version 5.0: Increased to 30 waypoints, increased name length to 10 char, added ability to rapidly preview waypoint before selecting it, removed need for warning buttons.
 IMPORTANT: Waypoints field names on mem chips are now w1 to w30 instead of wp1 to wp30.
+Waypoint format changed to `"Center \nX:0 \nY:0 \nZ:0"` (yes with the `\n`'s)

 #### Single Board Install
 ![Full-System Single board](images/FullSystem.jpg)